Gokulk-306/Devops-project-repo/Jenkins-CICD-Project/README.md

    - **Argo CD** continuously monitors the manifests repository.
    - On detecting updates, it deploys the latest image to the **Kubernetes cluster** automatically.

-8. **Notifications**
-   - Build and deployment results are sent to Slack and Email for visibility.

 ---

 ## 🧰 Tech Stack